wdporter/i-am-that-vuepress/55-give-up-all-and-you-gain-all/readme.md

 people’s minds is due to your not knowing your own mind.
 First know your own mind and you will find that the question of other minds does not arise at all, for there are no other people.
 You are the common factor, the only link between the minds.
-Being is consciousness; ‘I am’ applies to all.
+Being is consciousness; “I Am” applies to all.

 **Q:**&ensp;The Supreme Reality (<span data-tippy-content="The Supreme
 Reality.">Parabrahman</span>) may be present in all of us.
 But of what use is